KoRORland/ipa-idrange-analysis-tool/README.md

 ```
 --norounding
 ```
 A flag to turn off idrange starting id and size rounding - e.g. if we find ID 1234, and the size 567, it will stay that way, proposed range will start at ID 1234, and have a 567 size.
+If not specified, basic rounding to outer margins will be applied.

 ## What does the tool do?